DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

 i686-conda_cos6-linux-gnu-cc and i686-conda_cos6-linux-gnu-c++ are the C and C++ wrappers for the Cray utilities and determined by the Miniconda py3_32 environment.
-SYSTEM_BLAS_LAPACK is disabled since, by default, we can use the libsci package which contains an optimized version of BLAS and LAPACK and not require any additional arguments to cc.

 At this point you can run cmake .. to e.g. disable unnecessary solvers, then run cmake as usual to build the code